iglooe/wordle-clone/README.md

 pnpm install
 ```

-## Json Server setup
+## JSON Server setup

-This frontend relies on a JSON server to pull words from.
+The frontend relies on a JSON server to pull words from.
 To run the server do the following:

 ```bash
 json-server ./data/db.json --port 3001